Want to apply for WIC Services?

 Yes, WIC works.
 Children lead healthier lives because WIC provides supplemental foods and emphasizes nutrition education during pregnancy, lactation, and early childhood.
 National studies show that WIC has a positive impact on reducing low birth weight, saving on Medicaid costs and encouraging pregnant women to seek early prenatal care.
 Studies also show WIC participants consume larger amounts of important nutrients such as iron, protein, calcium, and vitamin C. Children participating in WIC are better immunized and more likely to have a regular source of medical care.

-A telephone call to set up your appointment is the first step.
+From there, you can can give us a call at (325) 692-1680 to make an appointment at our local office.
 You will be asked to bring the following items to your appointment:

 - Proof of income for everyone working in the household (check stubs need to be dated within 30 days of your appointment) OR proof of current enrollment in Medicaid, SNAP or TANF.